Youth Volunteering Taster Sessions: Create your own stop motion animation

-The Young Volunteer project launched on the 11th of April 2019 with a practical film-making workshop on how to make and edit a promotional film using your phone.
+The first young volunteer project launched on the 11th of April 2019 with a practical film-making workshop on how to make and edit a promotional film using your phone.

-Then every Saturday from 1-3pm we have run activities, workshops and sessions to give them the tools they need to make the festival a success.
+Then every Saturday from 1-3pm we ran activities, workshops and sessions to give the young volunteers the tools they needed to make the festival a success.

 What did they do?

-- Taking part in workshops- we showed them how to make a film, run a marketing campaign and how to plan an event
+- Took part in workshops- we showed them how to make a film, run a marketing campaign and how to plan an event

 - Worked as a team to run the Youth Arts Festival